MurzNN/highlight-scaled-images-userscript/README.md

 ## Usage

-- Open any page with images — the script scans and highlights scaled images automatically.
+- Open any page with images.
+- Open Tampermonkey/Greasemonkey settings and enable the script for this domain.
+- The script will scan and highlight scaled images.
 - Overlays show: scale % (2 decimals), natural size, rendered size, and proportional hints (2x/4x).

 Customization